 An experienced Personal Injury Solicitor, like me Helen Beaumont, can help you to obtain this compensation for you.
 If your hearing isn’t what it was and you worked in a noisy environment, please get in touch with me.

 I usually offer No Win, No Fee agreements in order to bring Noise-Induced Hearing Loss claims.
 This is standard in personal injury and industrial disease law.

-I feel so sorry for anyone injured by their employer – my work is therefore very rewarding and I love it.
 Please get in touch with me for a no-obligation consultation.
 I hope that I can help you.